fnaumenko/bioStat/README.md

 #### Options description

 `-S|--sample <name>`<br>
-name of [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) file containing the real sites of interest ('gold standard')<br>
+specifies the name of [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) file containing sample (reference) features ('gold standard')<br>
 Required.

 `-c|--chr <name>`<br>
 treats specified chromosome only.<br>
 `name` identifies chromosome by number or character, e.g. `10` or `X`.
-Character is case-insensitive.

-`-C|--min-cdev <int>`<br>
+`-C|--cdev <int>`<br>
-in progress.<br>
+sets the deviation of the centre of the test feature from the centre of the corresponding reference one, above which this case will be counted in the critical centre deviations (*cD*) metric in the program output, and recorded in the issue report (`-I|--issues` option), in biases.<br>
+Value 0 means no counting ("off option").<br>
+Does not affect the centre standard deviation in the program output.<br>
 Default: 10.

+`-L|--ldev <float>`<br>
+sets the ratio of the length of the test feature to the length of the corresponding reference one, above which this case will be counted in the critical length deviations (*lD*) metric in the program output, and recorded in the issue report (`-I|--issues` option).<br>
+Does not affect the length standard deviation in the program output.<br>
+Default: 0 (no counting).

-`-W|--min-wdev <float>`<br>
+`-s|--score <float>`<br>
-in progress.<br>
+specifies reference features score threshold ???.<br>
 Default: 0.

-`-s|--min-scr <float>`<br>
-specifies template features score threshold for testing.<br>
-Default: 0.

 `-e|--expand <int>`<br>
-specifies the value by which the start position of each reference feature is virtually decreased and the end position is virtually increased while searching for intersecting reference/test features.<br>
+specifies the value by which for each reference feature the start position will be virtually decreased and the stop position will be virtually increased while searching for intersecting reference/test features.<br>
-For narrow reference features, the situation of the non-intersection of the actual corresponding test feature with the reference one is common.
+For short ('narrow') reference features, the case of the non-intersection with the actual corresponding test feature is common.
-This results in the detection of redundant pair of False Positive and False Negative cases.<br>
+This results in the detection of redundant pair of False Positive and False Negative issues.<br>
-Virtual expansion of reference features when comparing coordinates eliminates this effect.<br>
+Virtual expansion of reference features in purpose of comparing coordinates eliminates this effect.<br>
 The choice of the option value should be based on an assessment of the maximum deviation of the test features in each specific case.<br>
-In particular, when testing peak detection results, it is recommended to set the value to 2-3 read lengths.<br>
+In particular, when testing peak detection results, it is recommended to set the value to 1-2 read lengths.<br>
 If the expansion value results in the intersection of reference features, the program displays a message and quit.<br>
-Note that the virtual expansion does not affect the estimate of the standard deviation of the centre and width.<br>
+Does not affect the calculation of the centre- and length- standard deviations.<br>
 Default: 0.

 `-I|--issues [<name>]`<br>
-specifies output file containing issued features in [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) format.<br>
+if specified, sets output file (report) containing issued features in [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) format.<br>
 The name of output file is constructed as *`name`.bed*, possible extension in `name` is truncated.<br>
 If `name` is not specified, the output file name is constructed as *`in-file`.issues.bed*, where `in-file` is a program input file.
 Its extention is also truncated.<br>